 The net annual amounts of income (excluding interest) to, and outgo from, Social Security are expressed in the Trustees Report as percentages of taxable payroll.
 These percentages are known respectively as the income rate and cost rate.
-During the long-range estimate period of 2018-2092, the income rate will increase (due to taxation of Social Security benefits) from 12.6 percent to 13.4 percent of annual taxable payroll.
-The cost rate, meanwhile, will rise from 13.8 percent to 17.8 percent of taxable payroll.
-The difference between these two rates, called the annual balance, ranges from a deficit of 1.2 percent to a deficit of 4.4 percent of taxable payroll during the period from 2018 to 2092.
+During the long-range estimate period of 2019-2093, the income rate will increase (due to taxation of Social Security benefits) from 12.85 percent to 13.36 percent of annual taxable payroll.
+The cost rate, meanwhile, will rise from 13.91 percent to 17.47 percent of taxable payroll.
+The difference between these two rates, called the annual balance, ranges from a deficit of 1.06 percent to a deficit of 4.11 percent of taxable payroll during the period from 2019 to 2093.

-The projections show expenditures exceeding noninterest income in every year (as has been the case since 2010) and rising rapidly through 2035 as the Baby Boomers retire.
+Using the intermediate assumptions, the projections show expenditures exceeding non-interest income in every year (as has been the case since 2010) and rising rapidly through 2038 as the baby-boom generation retires.
 While costs are expected to increase quickly, tax revenue is also expected to grow, but more slowly.
-After 2035, projected costs are fairly level as a share of both gross domestic product (GDP) and taxable payroll.
+After 2040, cost rates are projected to decrease through 2052 as the aging baby-boom generation dies and new retirees come from lower-birth-rate generations.
+After 2052, projected cost rates increase through the end of the projection period primarily due to expected reductions in death rates at older ages.

 Actuarial balance conveys the long-range solvency of Social Security in one number.
-It is the present value over the 75-year projection period of all income less all costs (including the maintenance of a 1-year cost reserve at the end of the 75-year period), divided by the present value of the taxable payroll over the same period.
-This ratio represents the average annual amount (expressed as a percent of taxable payroll) by which income would need to change to have trust fund assets equal to one year of scheduled benefits at the end of the 75-year projection period.
-The actuarial balance worsened, from a negative 2.83 percent to a negative 2.84 percent, from the 2017 to the 2018 Trustees Report.
+It is the present value over the 75-year projection period of all income (including the current trust fund balance) less all costs (including a one-year cost reserve at the end of the period), divided by the present value of the taxable payroll over the same period.
+A positive ratio represents the average annual amount (expressed as a percent of taxable payroll) by which income exceeds the level necessary to have a projected trust fund balance at the end of the 75-year projection period equal to the projected scheduled benefits for the following year.
+A negative ratio indicates a deficiency in the income needed to meet this goal.
+The actuarial balance improved from a negative 2.84 percent in the 2018 report to a negative 2.78 percent in the 2019 Trustees Report.
+This improvement is due mainly to higher-than-expected death rates and changes in future rates of disability which take into account recent experience.
 Refer to the appendix for an expanded definition of actuarial balance.